 Another byproduct of the human-carnivore conflict is disease.
 Again, by traveling such large distances, wild dogs have a greater chance of coming into contact with diseases such as rabies.

-Research shows that larger wild dog populations have a chance of recovering from outbreaks of disease, as they have greater habitat they can move to.
+Research shows that larger wild dog populations have a chance of recovering from outbreaks of disease, as they have a greater habitat they can move to.

-When only one or two packs remain in a certain place it doesn’t take much for them to be wiped out.
+When only one or two packs remain in a certain place, it doesn’t take much for them to be wiped out.

 Although they can look cute, these are vicious animals.
 They can mix it with the big cats and hold their own on the savannah.
 In fact, wild dogs have the highest hunting success rate of all the big predators (85% successful kills).